Stan Perron Charitable Trust

 Grants for groups supporting Western Australian children in need or causes aligning with funding guidelines

-Grants for research aimed at improving health and well-being of children, adolescents and young adults in Western Australia.
-Accepted year-round.

 Grants provided for research aimed at improving the health and well-being of children, adolescents and young adults in Western Australia.
-Submissions for Programs & Partnerships grants are accepted year-round.
-The People & Platforms 2026 Round opens on 1 April 2026.
+This round has a specific closing date.

+Grants provided for research aimed at improving the health and well-being of children, adolescents and young adults in Western Australia, including People & Platforms and Programs & Partnerships applications.

 Financial History (7 years)